osama22711/Books/Head_First_Design_patterns/README.md

    * You can wrap a component with any number of decorators.
    * Decorators are typically transparent to the client of the component; that is, unless the client is relying on the component's concrete type.
    * Decorators can result in many small objects in our design, and overuse can be complex.
+4. * All factories encapsulate object creation.
+   * Simple Factory, while not a bonafide design pattern, is a simple way to decouple your clients from concrete classes.
+   * Factory Method relies on inheritance: object creation is delegated to subclasses which implement the factory method to create objects.
+   * Abstract Factory relies on object composition: object creation is implemented in methods exposed in the factory interface.
+   * All factory patterns promote loose coupling by reducing the dependency of your application on concrete classes.
+   * The intent of Factory Method is to allow a class to defer instantiation to its subclasses
+   * The intent of Abstract Factory is to create families of related objects without having to depend on their concrete classes
+   * The Dependency Inversion Principle guides us to avoid dependencies on concrete types and to strive for abstraction
+   * Factories are a powerful technique for coding to abstractions, not concrete classes.

 ---
 # Design Patterns